xendit/chaoticproxy/README.md

 # License

-This project is licensed under the BID License.
+This project is licensed under the BSD 3 License.
 See the [LICENSE](LICENSE) file for details.